curveservices/TOP-linked-lists/README.md

 ## Overview

-[Project: Linked lists](https://www.theodinproject.com/lessons/javascript-linked-lists#solutions) has been set as part of [The Odin Project](https://www.theodinproject.com/)
+[Project: Linked lists](https://www.theodinproject.com/lessons/javascript-linked-lists#solutions) has been set as part of [The Odin Project](https://www.theodinproject.com/).
+Using either classes or factories build the following functions in to linked list class: append(value), prepend(value), size, head, tail, at(index), pop, contains(value), find(value) & toString.
+This took me 2 full days to complete giving me more understanding of linked lists and datastructures.

 ## Assets